-K5 KINDERGARTEN

-PHYSICAL EDUCATION

-The physical education program develops physically literate children who have the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
-Students in kindergarten learn to demonstrate competence in fundamental locomotor (running, hopping, skipping, jumping) skills and nonlocomotor (balancing) skills.
+The physical education program guides children in physical literacy so that they have the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
+Students in preK learn to demonstrate competence in fundamental locomotor (running, hopping, skipping, jumping) skills and nonlocomotor (balancing) skills.
 Following directions to perform activities safely and correctly is also an emphasis along with acceptance of self and others in physical activities, and an understanding of the relationship between physical activity and good health.